-The people are welcoming of tourists and eager to share their culture and history.
-Still, oppression is often met with strong opposition, so before you pack your bags, understand the risks.
+The people are welcoming to travelers, and eager to share their culture and history.
+Still, the country is highly militarised and there are intransigent problems in the west and north of the country.
+So before you pack your bags, understand the risks.

 The places where terrorism is more likely to occur include:

 The Burmese borders are particularly hazardous places for both terrorist and army activity.
 Landmines are also a present threat along the Myanmar side of the border, and have the potential to cause devastating injury, or worse, death.

 The borders with China and Laos are particularly dangerous due to drug trafficking and rebel groups, and people are cautioned not to travel near them.
 The border with Bangladesh is getting more and more dangerous, as the Rohingya issue becomes a real maze.